John Thompson (soldier, born 1838)

-John J. Thompson (August 14, 1838 - July 2, 1915) was a Duchy of Holstein-born soldier in the Union Army in the American Civil War.
+John J. Thompson (August 14, 1838 - July 2, 1915) was a German-born soldier in the Union Army in the American Civil War.
 The medal was granted for actions at the Battle of Hatcher's Run on 6 February, 1865 whilst serving as a Corporal in the 1st Maryland Infantry.
 Thompson was born the Duchy of Holstein, (then controlled by Denmark) and died in Baltimore, Maryland where he was buried in Immanuel Cemetery.

 Medal of Honor Citation

 As color bearer with most conspicuous gallantry preceded his regiment in the assault and planted his flag upon the enemy's works.